Superconductors

 original field trying to get inside the superconductor and repelling the magnetic field outside.

-levitate (float) in a magnetic field.
+levitate (float) above a superconductor.

 What causes superconductivity?